opulo-inc/docs/docs/semi-assembly-4-0/electronics/index.md

     ![alt text](img/IMG_2958.JPG) ![alt text](img/IMG_2959.JPG) ![alt text](img/IMG_2960.JPG) ![alt text](img/IMG_2961.JPG)

 1. Route the Y2 cable across the staging plate and secure in place using the other cable clamp.
-Make sure to pull the cable taught before securing in place.
+Make sure to pull the cable taut before securing in place.
 It should not hang or droop.

     ![alt text](img/IMG_2962.JPG) ![alt text](img/IMG_2963.JPG)  ![alt text](img/IMG_2967.JPG)

 1. Route the Y2 cable up and over the control box as shown, along with the Y1 cable that's pre-routed on the left Y gantry as shown below.
+The Y1 cable has a "Y1 Motor" label near the connector.

     ![alt text](img/IMG_2965.JPG)